-- Hardware development: develop and test hardware (coils, connectors, custom-built equipment such as digital receivers, gradient tuning.)
+- Develop and test hardware (coils, connectors, custom-built equipment such as digital receivers, gradient tuning.)

-- Software development: develop, modify and test new software (software coding and testing, including pulse sequences, image acquisition and reconstruction, automatic shim adjustments, magnet system software customization, data transfer software testing)
+- Develop, modify and test new software (software coding and testing, including pulse sequences, image acquisition and reconstruction, automatic shim adjustments, magnet system software customization, data transfer software testing)